marisarpo/horizons-week02/day2/4_responsive/README.md

 applying Bootstrap responsive grid classes, the content will magically line up.

-Find the "PHASE 3" comment in the [skeleton HTML].
+Find the "PART 3" comment in the [skeleton HTML].
 Follow these steps to make the buttons responsive:

 1. Add a `container-fluid` class at the top level